Skip to Main Content

 Stretch your production budget further with the TRIP tax credit, qualifying spend rules, and how France compares to other film incentive programs

-For most international producers, the difference between a project that gets greenlit and one that stalls comes down to one number: how much of the budget you can recover through a film tax credit.
-France runs one of the most competitive film incentive programs in Europe through the TRIP (Tax Rebate for International Productions), offering a 30–40% production rebate on qualifying spend with a per-project cap that comfortably absorbs studio-scale shoots.
-This guide is written producer-to-producer: what the TRIP actually pays back, what counts as qualifying spend, how the application timeline lines up with your shoot dates, and how the French cash rebate compares to other film incentive programs in Italy, Spain, Poland, Mexico and the UK.
-Incentive rules change — every figure here should be confirmed with the CNC and your production accountant before you lock the budget.
+For most global producers, one number decides whether a project gets greenlit or stalls: how much of the budget you can recover through a film tax credit.
+France runs one of Europe's most competitive film incentive programs through the TRIP (Tax Rebate for International Productions).
+It offers a 30–40% production rebates on qualifying spend, with a per-project cap that easily absorbs studio-scale shoots.
+This guide is written producer-to-producer.
+It covers what the TRIP actually pays back, what counts as qualifying spend, how the application timeline lines up with your shoot dates, and how the French cash rebates compares to other film incentive programs in Italy, Spain, Poland, Mexico and the UK.
+Incentive rules change, so check each figure here with the CNC and your production accountant before you lock the budget.

 As Fixers in France, we bring local expertise to international productions filming in France.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.